wjcottam/stefanpsz.github.io/_pages/about.md

 From October 2014 to November 2015, he was a Research Assistant in the <a href="http://biomedic.doc.ic.ac.uk/" target="_blank">Biomedical Image Analysis Group</a> at the same University, working under the supervision of <a href="http://www.doc.ic.ac.uk/~dr" target="_blank">Prof. Daniel Rueckert</a>

-From December 2015, Stefan is a Research Fellow at the School of Medicine, University of Nottingham, working with
+From December 2015, Stefan is a Research Fellow at the School of Medicine, University of Nottingham.
+Between that date and May 2018 he worked with
 <a href="https://www.nottingham.ac.uk/medicine/people/rob.dineen" target="_blank">Dr. Rob Dineen</a> and
 <a href="https://www.nottingham.ac.uk/medicine/people/nikola.sprigg" target="_blank">Prof. Nikola Sprigg</a> in the MRI sub-study within the <a href="http://tich-2.org" target="_blank">TICH-2</a>
 Randomised Clinical Trial.
+He now works with <a href="https://www.nottingham.ac.uk/paincentre/people/dorothee.auer" target="_blank">Prof. Dorothee Auer</a> and Dr. Rob Dineen as Image Analyst and
+Imaging Database architect using <a href="https://www.xnat.org/">XNAT.</a>